tayjenk/algo-practice/Fundamentals/graphs.md

 Adjacency Matrix:
-Space: O(V^2) - adding a new vertex, req adding a new row/column in the matrix, not good if there aren't alot of connections slower iterating over edges looking up if there is a specific edge btw to verticies is fast
+Space: O(V^2) - adding a new vertex, req adding a new row/column in the matrix, not good if there aren't alot of connections slower iterating over edges looking up if there is a specific edge btw to is fast

-*in the real world, data is often sparce. lots of vertices, not many connections
+\*in the real world, data is often sparce. lots of vertices, not many connections

 Undirected Graph/Adjacency List Structure:
 Methods: `addVertex(vertexName), addEdge(vertex1, vertex2), removeEdge(vertex1, vertex2), removeVertex(vertexName)`

 ```
 class Graph {
   constructor() {